Breach of Fiduciary Duty

 - Removal of the fiduciary from his or her position

 Our lawyers can advise you on the possible remedies available in your case.
 We also discuss alternative dispute resolution options with our clients.
 ADR often allows potential litigants to resolve their disputes more quickly and easily, without going to court.
-If you believe that you have a breach of fiduciary duty claim, be sure to reach out to Henke, Williams & Boll for advice.
+If you believe that you have a breach of fiduciary duty claim, be sure to reach out to Henke & Williams for advice.

-Contact Henke, Williams & Boll for Breach of Fiduciary Duty Claims
+Contact Henke & Williams for Breach of Fiduciary Duty Claims

 As experienced Houston business lawyers, we help our clients find the best solutions possible to their conflicts.
 Our lawyers can tailor a plan of action to your unique situation using our knowledge of breach of fiduciary duty claims and business litigation.
-Call (713) 936-5521 or use our convenient Contact Form to set up a consultation with Henke, Williams & Boll.
+Call (713) 936-5521 or use our convenient Contact Form to set up a consultation with Henke & Williams.